robertdalla/LeaderLink/README.md

 ## Development server

-The app will automatically reload when any of the source files changes.
+The app will automatically reload when any of the source files is edited.

+`npm run start` to serve project as local dev server.
 Navigate to `http://localhost:4300/`

-Run `npm run start` for a dev server.
+`npm run start:mock` to serve project and mock data as local dev server.
+Navigate to `http://localhost:4300/`

-Run `npm run mock:server` for a mock server alone.
-Will mock dev api endpoints with local data and automatically reload when mocks/data.json changes.
+`npm run mock:server` for a mock server alone.
+Will mock dev api endpoints with local data and automatically reload when mocks/data.json is edited.

-Run `npm run start:mock` for both local data via mock server and dev server.

-## Build
+## Production

-Run `npm run build` to build the project.
+`npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Run `npm run build:prod` for production build, update environment.prod.ts to match the host environment.
+`npm run build:prod` for production build, update environment.prod.ts to match the host environment.

-## Running Lint tests
+## Tests

-Run `npm run lint` to execute the Lint tests with [TSLint](https://palantir.github.io/tslint/)
+`npm run lint` static analysis TypeScript linter with [TSLint](https://palantir.github.io/tslint/)

-## Running unit tests

-Run `npm run test` to execute the unit tests with [Karma](https://karma-runner.github.io)
+`npm run test` unit tests with [Karma](https://karma-runner.github.io)

-## Running end-to-end tests

-Run `npm run e2e` to execute the end-to-end tests with [Jasmine](https://jasmine.github.io/) and [Protractor](http://www.protractortest.org/)
+`npm run e2e` e2e tests with [Jasmine](https://jasmine.github.io/) and [Protractor](http://www.protractortest.org/)

-With local data via mock server: `npm run e2e:mock`
+`npm run e2e:mock` e2e tests with local mock data server

 ## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
+`ng generate component component-name` to generate a new component.

 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Browser Support